michael-wolfenden/azure-slack-hubot/README.md

-# One-click deploy your own person hubot with slack integration to Azure
+# One-click deploy your own personal hubot with slack integration to Azure

 ## Introduction

-This project allows you to deploy your own personalal [hubot](https://hubot.github.com/) to azure with slack  integration already configured.
+This project allows you to deploy your own personal [hubot](https://hubot.github.com/) to azure with slack  integration already configured.
 The 'Deploy to Azure will create a web App to host hubot and a storage account where hubot's brain will be persisted.

 ## Instructions